 “We’re all victims of colonization” — debating the history of Northern Nigeria domination.
 Remarks by Sanusi Lamido Sanusi, Governor of the Central Bank of Nigeria (2009- )

-Special to USAfricaonline.com, USAfrica The Newspaper, Houston, CLASSmagazine, The Black Business Journal and Nigeria360@yahoogroups e-group
+Special to USAfricaonline.com, USAfrica The Newspaper, Houston

 The insightful and provocative comments by Nigeria’s new Central Bank Governor, Sanusi Lamido Sanusi continue to draw responses by many.
 Most of the published ones seem in support of his sweeping but well argued statements about the fact the citizens of Nigeria, from all ethnic and social groups, suffer as “all victims of colonization”.
 Continuing that internal and external forces have impoverished the North and Nigerians, as a whole.
 Adding, too, that regional arguments reflect 1953 mindset instead of 2009 and the options of the future.